Stock Slide On Rate Cut Expectations, Middle East Uncertainty - UrduPoint

 Some fundamentals continued to be positive.

-And Goldman Sachs on Tuesday said fourth quarter profits jumped 58 percent to $1.9 billion on strong equity trading.
+And Goldman Sachs said fourth quarter profits jumped 58 percent from a year ago to $1.9 billion on strong equity trading revenues.

 London - FTSE 100: DOWN 0.48 percent at 7,558.34 (close)